DreadHeadHippy/7-Ply/README.md

 - `/trick` - Perform a random skateboard trick with style
 - `/skatefact` - Learn fascinating skateboarding history and facts
 - `/brand` - Explore skateboard brand history from legends to modern day
+- `/skater` - Learn about legendary skaters and their contributions
+- `/crew` - Discover iconic skate crews that shaped the culture

 ### **🆘 Help & Information**
 - `/help` - Show all available commands based on your permissions